 Education helps develop and define our identities.

-While we need food, water, security and shelter, we also need to feel that we are a living part of the world that we inhabit - with identity and personal development as important human rights in the form of our right to education.
+While we need food, water, security and shelter to exist.... we also need to feel that we are a living part of the world that we inhabit - with identity and personal development as important human rights in the form of our right to education.

-We have supported education provision working with and for refugees since 2015 with mobile teams and programmes in the UK and in Greece since 2019
+We have supported education provision working with and for refugees since 2015 with mobile teams and programmes in the UK, France and in Greece.

-Going forward, we are developing new working partnerships, so we can have greater impact
+However, going forward, we are developing new working partnerships, new ideas - so we can have greater impact